Sign Up for a Free Account

 Historical note and terminology

-Insufficient sleep syndrome, also referred to as “chronic insufficient sleep,” “voluntary sleep curtailment,” “sleep reduction,” “sleep restriction,” “inadequate sleep,” or “sleep deprivation” was first recognized as a clinical syndrome in 1979 with its inclusion in the Diagnostic Classification of Sleep and Arousal Disorders (04).
+Insufficient sleep syndrome, also referred to as “chronic insufficient sleep,” “voluntary sleep curtailment,” “sleep reduction,” “sleep restriction,” “inadequate sleep,” or “sleep deprivation” was first recognized as a clinical syndrome in 1979 with its inclusion in the Diagnostic Classification of Sleep and Arousal Disorders (06).
 Sleep deprivation experiments were conducted more than a century ago to understand the function of sleep.
 Since then, several studies have shown that neurologic function and cognition deteriorate during sleep loss, with reaction time, mood, and judgment suffering from being awake for too long.
 However, the first series of patients with insufficient sleep syndrome were reported in 1983.
 Prior to its identification, patients presenting with excessive daytime sleepiness, but having none of the accessory symptoms and signs of narcolepsy, received diagnoses of idiopathic hypersomnolence, NREM narcolepsy, a mood disorder, or were considered malingerers.
-In the International Classification of Sleep Disorders (ICSD-3), insufficient sleep syndrome is included in the section “Hypersomnias of central origin” (02).
-Diagnostic criteria for idiopathic hypersomnia include lack of improvement of sleepiness after an adequate trial of increased nocturnal time in bed.
+In the International Classification of Sleep Disorders (ICSD-3-TR), insufficient sleep syndrome is included in the section “Central Disorders of Hypersomnolence” (03).
+The current established diagnostic criteria state that the symptoms of daytime sleepiness must be secondary to a curtailed sleep pattern present on most days for at least 3 months, as evidenced by sleep logs and actigraphy, demonstrating shorter sleep for age.
+A key in the diagnosis is that symptoms resolve once sleep extension is instituted.

 This is an article preview.